albar965/littlenavmap-manual/src/en/USERPOINT.rst

 Navaids
 ^^^^^^^

 -  |DME| **DME**: Distance measuring equipment.
-Default when creating an userpoint on top of a DME.
+Default when creating a userpoint on top of a DME.
 -  |NDB| **NDB**: Non-directional beacon.
-Default when creating an userpoint on top of a NDB.
+Default when creating a userpoint on top of a NDB.
 -  |Radio Range| **Radio Range**: Old radio range navigation aid.
 -  |TACAN| **TACAN**: Tactical air navigation system.
-Default when creating an userpoint on top of a DME.
+Default when creating a userpoint on top of a DME.
 -  |VORDME| **VORDME**: VHF omnidirectional range and DME.
-Default when creating an userpoint on top of a VORDME.
+Default when creating a userpoint on top of a VORDME.
 -  |VORTAC| **VORTAC**: VOR and TACAN.
-Default when creating an userpoint on top of a VORTAC.
+Default when creating a userpoint on top of a VORTAC.
 -  |VOR| **VOR**: VHF omnidirectional range.
-Default when creating an userpoint on top of a VOR.
+Default when creating a userpoint on top of a VOR.
 -  |VRP| **VRP**: Visual reporting point.
--  |Waypoint| **Waypoint**: Default when creating an userpoint on top of a navaid.
-Default when creating an userpoint on top of a waypoint.
+-  |Waypoint| **Waypoint**: Default when creating a userpoint on top of a navaid.
+Default when creating a userpoint on top of a waypoint.

 Points of Interest
 ^^^^^^^^^^^^^^^^^^